zainmo11/zainmo11/README.md

 **I'm a student passionate about technology, currently exploring the realms of Front-End Development with Angular and Embedded Systems.
 I'm also venturing into Backend Development using Django and learning to build RESTful APIs.**

-[Zain.me](https://zainmo11.github.io/my-portfolio/index.html) (under maintenance) this is a simple protfolio and the next version will be more dynamic using Three.js

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=180&section=header&text=Abdelrhman-Zain-Mohammed&fontSize=42&fontColor=fff&animation=twinkling&fontAlignY=32"/>